Conor Crickmore: Background

 In 2009, Conor with his wife Kate moved from New York City to homestead in a fishing cabin in the Catskills.
 He and his wife started Neversink Farm a small 1.5 acre organic farm just down the road on leased land.
 They later purchased the farm with money earned from farming.
 They developed their own no-till farming techniques which along with efficient systems created one of the most productive small scale farms per square feet in the country.

-Neversink Farm was brought to the wide attention of farmers after being on the popular farming podcast, Farmer to Farmer, hosted by the late Chris Blanchard.
+Neversink Farm was brought to the wide attention of farmers after being on the popular farming podcast, Farmer to Farmer, hosted by Chris Blanchard.
 It became one of the most downloaded of Chris Blanchards shows.
 The farm was then featured in a YouTube video by Diego Footer, which received over 2 million views.

 Conor presently educates other farms through farm workshops, a YouTube channel, and his online farming course aimed at small scale farmers creating profitable and sustainable farms.
 He is a proponent of bringing non-farmers into a more self reliant life that brings people closer to their own food by growing it themselves, and creating tiny, yet successful family farms.

 Conor also creates tools for the small scale farm and manufactures and sells them through his company Neversink Tools.
 The patented “mutineer” was the company's first successful tool.
 It is an interchangeable hoe using a quick connect to change out heads.
 Many other tools have since followed; the iconoclast, the gridder, and the inferno.